-The Section 203(h) program allows The Federal Housing Administration (FHA) provide home financing to victims of a major disaster who have had their homes substantially damaged or flooded.
+The Section 203(h) program allows The Federal Housing Administration (FHA) provides home financing to victims of a major disaster who have had their homes substantially damaged or flooded.
 2017 has been a devastating Hurricane season, Harvey in Texas, Irma in Florida and Hurricane Nate on the Gulf Coast.
 FHA 203h loans will help homeowners put back together the pieces after horrific wind, flood or fire damage.

 FHA 203h Purpose: